-Jaimie Bell

-Mr. Stanley

-English 11

-18 December 2012

 The Struggle to Survive and its Effect on Moral Code

 When people are faced with difficult circumstances, they are often forced to make decisions they wouldn’t normally make.
 During these times, if the situation calls for it, people sometimes begin to question sticking by the ethics they’ve followed for their whole lives.
 Many people wonder how troubling an event has to be for them to come to the point of actually breaking their moral code.
 When it comes to a situation as serious as struggling to survive, a person’s moral code would definitely be affected, sometimes even nullified entirely.